Explanation of Cook Islands Trustee Annual Fees

 Hourly billing can produce lower annual costs for straightforward trusts requiring minimal trustee involvement.
 A simple trust holding a single offshore brokerage account with few transactions may generate annual fees toward the lower end of the range.
 Complex trusts requiring frequent communication, active coordination with multiple advisors, or specialized asset management generate higher annual costs.

 The disadvantage of hourly billing is uncertainty about total annual costs.
-Trusts requiring unexpected attention — responding to creditor inquiries, addressing account complications, or handling beneficiary matters — accumulate additional charges beyond baseline administration.
+Trusts requiring unexpected attention, such as responding to creditor inquiries, addressing account complications, or handling beneficiary matters, accumulate additional charges beyond baseline administration.

 Flat Annual Fees

-Flat fees benefit clients who anticipate significant trustee involvement, frequent communication, or active trust management.
+Flat fees benefit anyone who anticipates significant trustee involvement, frequent communication, or active trust management.
 Routine inquiries and administrative requests do not generate additional charges beyond the annual fee.

 Asset-Based Fees